aws/aws-cdk-go/awscdk/awsecrassets/README.md

 Use `asset.imageUri` to reference the image.
 It includes both the ECR image URL and tag.

-Use `asset.imageTag` to reference only the image tag.

 You can optionally pass build args to the `docker build` command by specifying the `buildArgs` property.
 It is recommended to skip hashing of `buildArgs` for values that can change between different machines to maintain a consistent